wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

     You do not have to adjust the topic hierarchy (i.e. replacing periods to slashes) when using the **wis2box-management** command line.

-### Ingesting data using python
+### Ingesting data using Python

-This will be an example of how to ingest data using python.
-A sample-script will be provided and the participant is required to correctly define the path for their data, the topic, and the wis2box connection details.
+This will be an example of how to ingest data using Python.
+A sample script will be provided and the participant is required to correctly define the path for their data, the topic, and the wis2box connection details.

 TODO prepare the sample script and add it to wis2box-setup